MrBomber0x001/Queue_implementation/README.md

 ```

 ## Contributing
-Pull reuests are welcome, for changes please open am issue first to discuss what would you like to change.
+Pull reuests are welcome, for changes please open an issue first to discuss what would you like to change.